ShilaTu/esp32-core/.github/ISSUE_TEMPLATE/feature.md

 ---

-**Is your feature request related to a problem?
-Please describe.**
+**Description**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]

-**Describe the solution you'd like**
+**Solution**
-A clear and concise description of what you want to happen.
+A clear and concise description of your preferred solution.

-**Describe alternatives you've considered**
+**Alternative solutions**
 A clear and concise description of any alternative solutions or features you've considered.

-**Additional context**
+- first alternative solution
+- second alternative solution

+**Context**
-Add any other context or screenshots about the feature request here.
+If applicable, add screenshots or code to help explain your problem and any other context about the problem here.